iTwin/pcf/README.md

 ![DMODiagram](https://github.com/iTwin/pcf/blob/enhance-doc/docs/DMODiagram.png)

 A collection of DMO's is the Single Source of Truth of the mappings from source data to an iModel.
-Each DMO controls the one-to-one mapping from an IR/external class to an EC class in iModel.
+Each DMO controls the one-to-one mapping from an IR class to an EC class in iModel.
 PCF provides a default property mapping from IR Instance to iModel Element, in addition, DMO's could attach callbacks on each visit to override element property values.

 ```typescript
 export const dmoA: ElementDMO = {